doars/doars/packages/doars/README.md

 second part should be a function expression.
 The split happens at the `of` or `in` keyword.
 The variable names are the names under which the values of the function expression are made available on the [$for context](#$for).
-The function expression can return either a number, array, or object.
+The function expression can return either a number, array, object, or promise resolving into a number, array, or object.
 Which variable name matches which value of the return type depends on the return type.
 For numbers only one variable will be set to the index of the iteration.
 For arrays the first variable is the value, and the second variable the index of the iteration.
 For objects the first variable is the key, the second variable is the value, and the third variable the index of the iteration.
 The directive can only be used on a [`template`](https://developer.mozilla.org/docs/Web/HTML/Element/template) element.